SatyamNeelmani/SatyamNeelmani/README.md

 Hi, I’m SatyamNeelmani. <br><br>Currently working as Consultant in Mastercard Data and Services.
 <br><br>Prior to this I worked as an Data Science Consultant in a Delhi based health-tech start up, Athancare, where I worked on projects like Online Handwriting Recognition, OCR, Disease-Symptom Recommendation Engine to improve patient outcome.
 <br><br> I like short thriller movies and spend my free time in surfing them on youtube.
-<br><br> I am Looking for full time roles in Data Science.
-You may find my Data Science Projects appealing for your consideration.
+<br><br> <b>I am Looking for full time roles in Data Science.
+You may find my Data Science Projects appealing for your consideration.</B>

 # Education